-(1) Honors Year
+(2) Honors Year

-The period of a special leave of absence granted for HONORS PROGRAM STUDENTS in the master's program based on the provisions of Paragraph 29.2 of the Ruling on the University of Aizu Graduate School.
-However, HONORS PROGRAM STUDENTS on a special leave of absence must reenroll in the graduate school no later than six months prior to the scheduled date of the completion of the master's program.
+This is a special leave of absence granted for HONORS PROGRAM STUDENTS in the Master's Program based on the provisions of Article 29, Paragraph 2 of the Ruling on the University of Aizu Graduate School (Regulation No. 4, 2016), however, HONORS PROGRAM STUDENTS on a special leave of absence must reenroll in the graduate school no later than six months prior to the scheduled date of the completion of the master's program.

-(2) Honors Activity expenses
+(3) Honors Activity expenses